 Why are we 'preparing to plan'?
 2

 Person Centred Planning 6

 Where to start?
 8

 How to use the planning cards 10

 Building your group of supporters 18

 Communication 21

 Who am I?
 29

 Home 32

 Safety 35

 Work 38

 Sports and Recreation 42

 Sexuality and Intimacy 45

 Spirituality 49

 Equipment and Technology 53

 Equality and Access 55

-Do you need help to decide who is going to manage your funding and employ your team?
-62

-Resources and Links 67
+Resources and Links 63